 Usually we'll schedule a free 20-minute telephone conversation to discuss your needs, followed by an initial 90-minute face-to-face meeting.
 This is for me to find out more about you, and for you to get a sense of how I work.
 If it feels right, we can schedule a regular time to meet, usually once a week for 50 minutes for as long is beneficial for you.

-I’m a BACP-registered counsellor/integrative therapist and a Breathworks-accredited mindfulness teacher with a background as a lecturer/researcher in gender and sexuality studies.
+I’m a BACP-registered counsellor and a trainee psychosexual therapist with a background as a lecturer/researcher in gender and sexuality studies.

-I’m Clinical Lead for Mental Health within an integrated sexual health service whilst running a private practice based in Wandsworth Town and Ladbroke Grove.
+I work as a Clinical Lead for Mental Health within an integrated sexual health service whilst running a private practice based in Peckham (currently all sessions online).